By Abhimanyu Singh for Youth Ki Awaaz:

-We wrote to the PM, the president and the MHRD about this but we did not even receive a proper acknowledgment, only a system generated e-mail.
+We wrote to the PM, the president and the MHRD about this but we did not even receive a proper acknowledgement, only a system-generated e-mail.

 We demanded a judicial enquiry into the matter but the university did nothing.
 The matter was hushed up.
 Why?
 Because ABVP people were involved in it.
 They had to be saved.

 A day before the Varadarajan meet, on January 19, in front of the Vice-Chancellor, Proctor and the Dean of Students Welfare, ABVP people threatened me openly that they won’t let me function on campus.
 I wrote once again to MHRD and asked them to look into this.

 There are many gender-related issues in the university.
 Girls don’t feel safe.
 We wrote to them about that but nothing happened.

 AS: Girls are being sexually harassed regularly on the campus?